ohassanaly/text-ui/README.md

 ___________

-Later improvements include implementing other similarity search tools
+Later improvements include :<br>

+- Implementing other similarity search methods <br>
-Automatic highlighting of entities such as dates
+- Automatic highlighting of entities such as dates <br>
+- Manage boolean operators search <br>

 ___________
 The Tazi Page needs a data/tasy_records.json file to run